rqlite/rqlite/DOC/AUTO_CLUSTERING.md

 You would launch other nodes similarly.

 #### DNS SRV
-Using [DNS SRV](https://www.cloudflare.com/learning/dns/dns-records/dns-srv-record/) gives you more control over the rqlite node address details, including the HTTP port each node is listenting on.
-Unlike using just simple DNS records, each rqlite node can be listening on a different HTTP port.
-Simple DNS records are probably good enough for most situations.
+Using [DNS SRV](https://www.cloudflare.com/learning/dns/dns-records/dns-srv-record/) gives you more control over the rqlite node address details returned by DNS, including the HTTP port each node is listening on.
+This means that unlike using just simple DNS records, each rqlite node can be listening on a different HTTP port.
+Simple DNS records are probably good enough for most situations, however.
 ```bash
 rqlited -node-id $ID1  -http-addr=$IP1:4001 -raft-addr=$IP1:4002 \
 -disco-mode=dns-srv -bootstrap-expect 3 data